guidou/mediacapture-extensions/explainer-pixels.md

 Expose a single property called pixelRatio, which contains the scaling applied to the capture.
 Dividing the width/height properties by the pixel retio would return the logical resolution.
 The application could use the maximum width and height returned by getCapabilities() as the physical resolution.
-The downside of this approach is that UAs can return tracks with resolution higher than the physical resolution by applying additional scaling apart from the OS and regular browser zoom.
-Therefore the min/max capabilities are not always guaranteed to return the physical resolutions.
+A downside of this approach is track capabilities have, until recently, been restricted to constant values by the spec, so it might be surprising for developers that newer implementations have variable width and height capabilities that dynamically reflect a surface's width and height.
+It can also potentially cause difficulties in case a UA wants to perform additional scaling apart from the OS and regular browser zoom.
+Other than these potential issues, this alternative is similar the proposed solution.

 ### [Alternative 3]